Hello everybody I'm Chris. Today we're going

 same stalk as the rear windscreen washer.
 This time you'll have to pull it

-towards you.
 Hold it as long as necessary to wash the front windscreen.

 The wipers turn on and off automatically.
 Only use it when it's safe as it might be

 hard to see out the windscreen for a second.
+When it's safe to do so can you show me

 how you'd switch on your dipped headlights.
 The switch for the dipped headlights is just down